amolikvivian/ts-toast/README.md

 1. No use of custom hooks, making it independent of React FCs, accessible from js/jsx/ts/tsx files.
 2. No third party dependencies.

+### Downside
-### The only downside to this approach would the Javascript verbose that comes with it.
+1. The only con that I could come across was the Javascript verbose that comes with it.

 Attaching below a to-do list, for anyone who would like to contribute.